 The coast hibiscus (Hibiscus tiliaceus) is native to islands in the Pacific and Indian Oceans, coastal Australia, Southeast Asia, the Indian Subcontinent, southern China, and Taiwan.
 It has also become naturalized elsewhere in tropical parts of the world.
 This species is mainly coastal, but may be found up to an altitude of 300 m.
 The specific name was given in allusion to its leaves, which resemble leaves of linden species (Tilia).

-When withering, the flowers of coast hibiscus changes colour from yellow to orange. – Gili Air, Lombok, Indonesia.
+When withering, the flowers of coast hibiscus change colour from yellow to orange. – Gili Air, Lombok, Indonesia.
 (Photo copyright © by Kaj Halberg)

 Even though the Daurian redstart (Phoenicurus auroreus) is called redstart, it is more orange than red.
 The male has orange-red breast, belly, and tail, black face, throat, and back, greyish crown and nape, and a prominent white wing-patch.
 Like most of the 14 species in this genus, the Daurian redstart is strongly sexually dimorphic, the female being pale brown with an orange-red tail.
 Like the male, however, it has a prominent white wing-patch.